 Brad A. Johnson

-Brad A. Johnson is a writer and photographer specializing in food and travel.
-His work has been honored by the James Beard Awards, Lowell Thomas Travel Journalism Awards, World Food Media Awards, pdn Food Photography Awards and others.
-Based in Southern California, Brad currently serves as restaurant critic for the Orange County Register.
+Brad A. Johnson is a photographer, writer and editor specializing in food and luxury travel.
+His work has been honored by the Lowell Thomas Travel Journalism Awards, James Beard Awards, FOLIO Eddie & Ozzie Awards, World Food Media Awards, World Food Photography Awards, Society for Features Journalism Awards, Muster Photo Awards and others.
+Based in Southern California, Brad was previously the founding editorial director of OLTRE, the national food and travel editor at Modern Luxury and a longtime reporter at Food & Wine, among other prominent roles.

 Previous Article